 - Places to Stay at Capitol Reef National Park

-Visit Monument Valley
+Spring Break at Monument Valley

 One of the most iconic landmarks in the United States, Monument Valley is located in the Four Corner region on the border of Utah and Arizona.

 Spring is a perfect time to visit Monument Valley thanks to mild temperatures and fewer visitors compared to the busy summer season.

 Monument Valley is a remote area that requires hours of driving from nearest major airports such as Salt Lake City, Las Vegas or Phoenix.
 That’s why a trip to Monument Valley is best combined with Utah National Parks.

 To enter Monument Valley, you will need to pay for the entrance in cash, as credit cards are not accepted.
 Accommodations and restaurants are limited in the area, with several hotels right outside the Monument Valley.

 If you want to spend some time hiking in the area, make sure to bring plenty of water and snacks, as there are no stores inside Monument Valley.
 (Recommended by Daria at The Discovery Nut)

 - The View Hotel – enjoy sunrise and sunset from your room!!